Read, Rehome, Recycle: sell books online for easy money

 • Valuable books can go for a great price

-• You're often selling directly to customers, so you can share your passion with like-minded people
+• You can sell directly, so you can share your passion with like-minded people

 • As these are also listing platforms, it may take a while for your books to sell